 We’re happy to announce that we’ve released linkerd 0.8.4!
 With this release, two important notes.
 First, Kubernetes and Consul support are now officially production-grade features—high time coming, since they’re actually already used widely in production.
-Second, this release features some significant improvements to Linkerd’s HTTP/2 and gRPC support, especially around backpressure and request cancelation.
+Second, this release features some significant improvements to Linkerd’s HTTP/2 and gRPC support, especially around backpressure and request cancellation.

 KUBERNETES AND CONSUL NAMERS NO LONGER EXPERIMENTAL